-This may seem immature and facetious, but it will help your brain rewire itself and picture them as someone 1. more real and 2. less desirable, both of which you want when you're caught up in an obsessive infatuation.
-This really works, and is quite fun!
+This may seem immature and facetious, but it will help your brain rewire itself and picture them as someone

-2. The Game-Changer: Laugh At Their Flaws
+2. The Game-Changer: Laugh at Their Flaws

 When infatuated, we often romanticize absolutely everything about our crush.
 We rarely laugh at their negative traits/features; instead, we find poignant meaning and seriousness in everything they do and say.
 This is because, to the brain, there is not much difference between having a crush and having a partner.
 You are so smitten that your brain is operating as if you were with them.

 It's possible to trick your brain out of this illusory, dopamine-charged circuit.
-If you can relate to the above, you will find this tip unbelievably useful: you must find humor in a lot of what your crush does, and think about them in an almost-cruel way.
+If you can relate to the above, you will find this tip unbelievably useful: you must find humor in a lot of what your crush does, and think about them in an almost cruel way.
 I can guarantee you that doing this regularly will help you break out of infatuation quickly.

-3. Give Them A Silly Nickname
+3. Give Them a Silly Nickname

-Many psychologists advise against creating a mental "character" based on someone you're infatuated with, since it can perpetuate the obsession.
+Many psychologists advise against creating a mental 'character' based on someone you're infatuated with since it can perpetuate the obsession.
 However, it can be very useful to supplement the humor method (explained in my above tip) with a fittingly ridiculous nickname.
 Naturally, it must be based on real features or traits that they possess, as this will slightly alter the way that your brain perceives them and help you become less infatuated.

 4. Eat Carbohydrates/Sugary Foods

-During infatuation, your brain's natural chemicals (neurotransmitters) are out of whack, resulting in an unhealthy level of obsession and fixation.
+When you're infatuated, your brain's natural chemicals (neurotransmitters) are out of whack, resulting in an unhealthy level of obsession and fixation.
 It has been found that serotonin levels are particularly low in this state, mimicking those of an OCD sufferer.

-5. Bring The Infatuation Back To Reality: Talk To Them
+5. Bring the Infatuation Back to Reality: Talk to Them

 Infatuation is made much, much worse when you are not seeing and dealing with your crush in real life.
 It's very likely that you've created a fantasy version of this person, subconsciously embellishing all their positive traits and ignoring their negative ones.
 While my above tricks will work to rewire your brain and psychologically aid you in overcoming a tricky obsession, you also need to take some physical steps towards regaining control of your happiness.